 Specific end uses for fragrance-emitting articles described herein include, for example, use of the article in an enclosed bird feeder to keep insects and squirrels away from the birds’ food, but to prevent chemical deterrents (e.g., chili or habanero powder) from getting into the birds’ eyes.
 As a further example, fragrance-emitting articles as described herein may be placed in a warehouse or other storage area and may drive out rodents, such as mice and rats, while still providing an environment safe for humans to work.

 Benefits of the present technology include effective animal repellant that does not harm or kill the target animals.
 Not only is this more humane, but it also avoids unpleasant consequences of fatal pest control methods, such as foul odors and need to locate and dispose of deceased animals.
 Further, the substrates of the present technology are reusable, if desired, and, at minimum cannot be used as nesting material for the animals the articles are designed to repel.
 None of the components are toxic and most are naturally-occurring but are not ingestible by humans or other animals.

+EXAMPLE

+Pumice stone was crushed to an average size between 0.625 and 0.75 inches and it was saturated with a liquid including garlic oil (wt%), cinnamon oil (wt%), rosemary oil (wt%), peppermint oil (wt%), clover oil (wt%), and cedarwood oil(wt%).
+The crushed pumice was submerged in a liquid including the essential oil blend, and the slurry was subjected to a vacuum pressure of PSI for TIME.
+The resulting product was recovered and dried before being packaged in 2.5 ounce containers.

+Number of Containers were placed in an 1800-square foot warehouse with evidence of mouse infestation.
+The containers were placed near air return vents throughout the warehouse.
+A video camera with infrared/night vision capability was set up and recorded a suspected entrance of the mice into the warehouse.
+Over the course of several days, 139 mice were recorded leaving the area.
+No dead mice were found during the test period.

 DEFINITIONS